beadsland/fixTracks/README.md

 ## Data Import

 ### iTunes to CouchDB
-  1. Confirm StopIteration working in `scanUntrackedFiles.py`
+  1. Flesh out `savvy.couch.database` as full dict wrapper
-  2. View to identify non-deleted tracks with old \_revdate
+  2. Use bulk uploads rather than individual saves
-  3. Use bulk uploads rather than individual saves
+  3. Use batch iteration backed by bulk downloads
-  4. Use batch iteration backed by bulk downloads
+  4. Only submit uploads on json diff
-  5. Only submit uploads on json diff
+  5. View to identify non-deleted tracks with old \_revdate

 ### Commandline UX
   1. View of undeleted tracks for progress of `transferLibrary.py`